edelprino/DCIEM/README.md

 ## Contributing

 Help is very welcome!
 Suggested ways to contribute:
-	1. Spot and fix transcription mistakes.
-If a sample differs, isolate the first divergence versus the expected listing in dives/ and inspect the adjacent code lines for common OCR/copying errors.
+1. **Spot and fix transcription mistakes.** If a sample differs, isolate the first divergence versus the expected listing in dives/ and inspect the adjacent code lines for common OCR/copying errors.
-	2. Improve portability.
-Test with multiple compilers/OSes and propose minimal fixes that don’t deviate from the original logic.
+2. **Improve portability.** Test with multiple compilers/OSes and propose minimal fixes that don’t deviate from the original logic.
-	3. Add tests.
-Small scripts that run inputs and diff outputs against references are appreciated.
+3. **Add tests.** Small scripts that run inputs and diff outputs against references are appreciated.

 Please open a PR with:
-	•	A clear description of the change,
+- A clear description of the change,
-	•	The smallest possible diff,
+- The smallest possible diff,
-	•	Before/after output snippets if you’re restoring a match to the report.
+- Before/after output snippets if you’re restoring a match to the report.

 ## Safety disclaimer